-The efficiency of corrosion protection by the EZA may be evaluated according to the procedure described in EN 12696 - the 24 h depolarisation criterion.
+The efficiency of corrosion protection of the steel reinforcement by the EZA may be evaluated according to the procedure described in EN 12696 - the 24 h depolarisation criterion and/or by macro cell cur-rent measurements (Schwarz & Tritthart 2009).
 To monitor the efficiency of the installed EZA systems, reference cells, macro-cell-, concrete resistivity, temperature and humidity sensors were installed and monitored with an automated monitoring system.